-In Kanchanaburi, not far from Bangkok, you can relive one of the most dramatic episodes in World War II to occur away from the main war fronts.
+In Kanchanaburi, not far from Bangkok, you can relive one of the most dramatic episodes in World War II that took place far from the main war fronts.

 The construction of a railway line by the Japanese that was to cross Thailand to Myanmar, built using local labour and prisoners of war, was the cause of an enormous human tragedy.